 7. Do you have a dormitory?
 Should students live

 There is no dormitory at Korowa.
 The agent should

-aware of Korowa Child Safe Code of Conduct and Child
+our preferred homestay organisation, SAS (Student Accommodation Services).
+SAS is aware of Korowa Child Safe Code of Conduct and Child Safe Policy.

 8. Is an interview necessary?
 If yes, how does it